quic/cloud-ai-sdk/README.md

 ## License
-QAic Compute SDK is licensed under the terms in the [LICENSE](LICENSE) file.
+cloud-ai is licensed under the terms in the [LICENSE](LICENSE) file.